-The College has an institutional commitment to provide equal educational opportunities for qualified students with disabilities in accordance with state and federal laws and regulations, including the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.
-To provide equality of access for students with disabilities, The College will provide accommodations and auxiliary aids and services to the extent necessary to comply with state and federal laws.
+This institution has an institutional commitment to provide equal educational opportunities for qualified students with disabilities in accordance with state and federal laws and regulations, including the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.
+To provide equality of access for students with disabilities, the institution will provide accommodations and auxiliary aids and services to the extent necessary to comply with state and federal laws.
 For each student, these accommodations and services will specifically address the functional limitations of the disability that adversely affect equal educational opportunity.
-Applicants or students who would like to request disability service/accommodations must make a request to the Campus President/Campus Disability Services Coordinator.
+Applicants or students who would like to request disability service/accommodations must make a request to the Campus President.
+Students will receive written notification of the determination within seven calendar days.
+Students may appeal an accommodation decision by following the student grievance procedure as stated in the "Student Academic Appeals Policy" section of this catalog.